 Mental Health Symposiums/Workshops for Black Church Communities

-Dr. Smedley has recently joined with a local agency in Washington, DC to provide consultative services as they develop their delivery of psychological services, specifically with victims of crime (trauma) and psychological assessment.
+Dr. Smedley has joined with several colleagues and agencies to provide consultative services as they develop their delivery of psychological services, specifically in areas of educating the community and other professionals about trauma, issues of diversity, and overall mental wellness during the pandemic.